The Feminine Playbook: Art of Power

 We have always played.
 In every era, in every romance.
 The difference is that now, we acknowledge it.

-It requires both people to see each other past the game.
+It requires both people to see each other beyond the game.
 To want to.

-Attraction thrives on mystery, but true intimacy is built on truth.
-Those who mistake seduction for love will always need the chase to stay engaged.
-But those who crave something deeper will see that love is in the moment you finally take off the mask and are still chosen anyway.
+Attraction thrives on mystery, but those who crave something deeper will see that love is in the moment you finally take off the mask and are still chosen anyway.

 If We Are Everything, Are We Anything?